-Joy’s latest play The Sweet Science of Bruising, about Victorian lady boxers, is transferring to Wilton’s Music Hall after a sold out run at Southwark Playhouse, produced by Troupe.
-Book tickets and find out more here.
+Joy’s latest play The Sweet Science of Bruising, about Victorian lady boxers, transferred to Wilton’s Music Hall after a sold out run at Southwark Playhouse, produced by Troupe.

 Press for The Sweet Science of Bruising:

 ”One of the best new plays I have seen in years… She writes beautifully articulate dialogue and strong characters… Wonderful.’ ★★★★★ Daily Express

 “This full-blooded play exploring the little-known world of Victorian women’s boxing is a knockout… a contender with guts and brains.
 Fascinating” ★★★★ The Times

 “Thoroughly heartfelt, highly original and completely timely”★★★★ Artsdesk

 “A knockout… a startling, visceral account of early feminist struggles”★★★★ Reviewshub